Book Review: "Rescue Run" by Jon Del Arroz

 The plot itself is logical and reasonable, with almost no deus ex machina.
 A few twists and turns and acceptable pacing.

-I would rate the book PG based on minor violence, and one minimally described character death, and truly a "dash of romance" as mentioned on the cover.
+I would rate the book PG based on minor violence, one minimally described character death, and truly a "dash of romance," as mentioned on the cover.

-The book could have been 50 pages shorter by cutting unnecessary and trope attempts to add tension and characterization to very trope characters.
+The book could have been 50 pages shorter by cutting unnecessary and trope attempts to add tension and characterization to very clichéd characters.